cloud-elements/devportal/docs/guides/elements/auth.md

 ![OAuth 2 Flow](img/OAuth-2-flow.png)

-The typical Authorization Code Grant as supported by Cloud Elements includes the following steps:
+The typical Authorization Code Grant flow as supported by Cloud Elements includes the following steps:

 1. Cloud Elements requests authorization on behalf of your app by redirecting a user to the API provider's **Authorization URL**.
 Cloud Elements includes the following parameters as part of the request:
   * **OAuth API Key**